KTH/Jan-Ove/README.md

 # How to use

-First time usage: run the `!pingis initialize-database` command to create all neccessary tables.
+First time usage: Set `active=True` for the command `initialize-database` in the file `commands.py`, start Jan-Ove and then run the `!pingis initialize-database` command to create all neccessary tables.

 Then invite the bot to a channel or use private messaging and send `!pingis help` to get a list of commands.